Did You Really Win Millions From Publishers Clearing House?

 - Report fake accounts whenever you see them.
 If enough people report an account, Facebook will require the user to validate their identity.
 If the user can’t comply, Facebook will shut down the account.

 Were You the Victim of a PCH Sweepstakes Scam?
-Do This!

 - Call Publishers Clearing House at 1-800-392-4190.
 A PCH employee will confirm whether you are receiving real Publishers Clearing House communications or fraudulent ones.